Forensic Psychology Practice

 Why take this course?

-This course is for students wishing to achieve Health and Care Professions Council registered status as practitioner psychologists.
-With an emphasis on guided knowledge, applied experience, specialist input and evidence based-practice, you will become a well rounded practitioner.
+This course (currently subject to HCPC approval) is for students wishing to achieve Health and Care Professions Council registered status as practitioner psychologists, with an emphasis on guided knowledge, applied experience, specialist input and evidence based-practice.

 What will I experience?

 - Achieve Registered status as a Practising Forensic Psychologist (subject to HCPC approval)

 - Become fully versed in formulation-based assessment and ethical practice

 - Engage in specialist fields of forensic mental health and disorder

 - Be supported through placements by experienced and expert staff